Where We Work

 Sudan

-Despite heavy fighting throughout Sudan, our staff members are continuing to provide services and support where it is safe for them to do so in Blue Nile, South Kordofan and three states in Darfur.
-We also are expanding services regionally, deploying mobile medical units and building on our existing programs in Sudan, the Central African Republic, Chad and South Sudan to help internally displaced people and refugees forced to flee across borders.
+Despite heavy fighting throughout Sudan, our staff members are continuing to provide services and support where it is safe for them to do so, in Blue Nile, South Kordofan and three states in Darfur.
+We have expanded services regionally, deploying mobile medical units and building on our existing programmes in Sudan, the Central African Republic, Chad and South Sudan to help internally displaced people and refugees forced to flee across borders.

 International Medical Corps has worked in Sudan since 2004.
-We offer gender-based violence (GBV), healthcare, mental health and psychosocial support (MHPSS), nutrition, and water, sanitation and hygiene (WASH) programmes, often integrating them with existing services in the country to achieve more effective outcomes.
+We offer healthcare, mental health and psychosocial support (MHPSS), nutrition, services related to violence against women and girls (VAWG), and water, sanitation and hygiene (WASH) programmes, often integrating them to achieve more effective outcomes.
+We provide these services in 41 health facilities to residents across five states, including Blue Nile, Central Darfur, Khartoum, South Darfur and West Darfur.

 Population